 – Develop a social media campaign for your program.
 Get the word out on Facebook and Twitter, in your ezine or newsletter, website and blog!

-- Make a promotional kit for the school office.
-I use a 2-pocket folder that includes: brochures and/or rack cards, business cards, Introductory Offer vouchers, and small low-cost healthy promotional gifts.
-(I like to use things that can be easily stapled to a coupon or biz card – tea bags, lotion samples, etc. Have fun getting creative with little promo items that relate to your specialty!)
+– Make a promotional kit for the school office.
+I use a 2-pocket folder that includes: brochures and/or rack cards, business cards, Introductory Offer vouchers, and low-cost healthy promotional gifts – little things that can be easily stapled to a coupon or biz card – tea bags, lotion samples, etc. Have fun getting creative with little promo items that relate to your specialty!

 And don’t forget about casual networking with people you encounter in your daily life.
 Here’s a mini-script for when someone asks about your biz: “I’m so excited to tell you about my new program!
 If you know a teacher, principal or coach, please give them these vouchers for my Back-to-School Special.”